nsf/gocode/README.md

 ### Options

 You can change all available options using `gocode set` command.
-The config file uses .ini-like format and usually stored somewhere in **~/.config/gocode** directory.
+The config file uses json format and is usually stored somewhere in **~/.config/gocode** directory.
+On windows it's stored in the appropriate AppData folder.
+It's suggested to avoid modifying config file manually, do that using the `gocode set` command.

 `gocode set` lists all options and their values.